 The CRS is a global model for the automatic exchange of information on financial accounts (such as bank, mutual fund and brokerage accounts, and some annuities and life insurance policies), that is similar to U.S. FATCA (see Question 3).

 So far, more than 95 countries have agreed to implement the CRS (referred to as “CRS participating countries” in this document).
 Several countries have already passed legislation implementing the CRS effective January 1, 2016.
-Canada has issued draft legislation effective July 1, 2017, that will require financial institutions to begin reporting information annually to the Canada Revenue Agency (CRA) beginning in May 2018.
-Once the legislation is passed, the CRA will exchange information with those countries with which Canada has an agreement (before signing any agreements, Canada will ensure countries have safeguards to protect privacy and ensure the information is used only for tax purposes).
+Canada's legislation became effective on July 1, 2017, and requires financial institutions to begin reporting information annually to the Canada Revenue Agency beginning in May 2018.
+Under the legislation, the CRA will exchange information with those countries with which Canada has an agreement (before signing any agreements, Canada will ensure countries have safeguards to protect privacy and ensure the information is used only for tax purposes).

 Generally, the CRS requires financial institutions in each CRS participating country to request the tax residency status of their customers and provide information to their local tax authority about any accounts held by tax residents of other countries.
 The CRS describes the information that will be exchanged, the different types of accounts and account holders covered, the financial institutions that will be required to report, and procedures that financial institutions must follow to identify reportable accounts (see Question 2).

 2. Does the CRS apply to all types of financial accounts?